Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

  // Kind of an asshole.

  // Can instantly regenerate _any_ body part with minimal effort
-  \\ \\ yes, this includes the penis. it actually is suprisingly effective on the penis
+  \\ \\ yes, this includes the penis. it actually is surprisingly effective on the penis

  // Acquaintances with [[Noble_Oraiste]].